 ADAM JENKINS was roped into playing handbells by some friends in his church’s youth group and has stuck with it ever since.
 A graduate of Grove City College and Carnegie Mellon University, he has also played the violin and has been a member of handbell choirs in Roswell, GA; Grove City and Pittsburgh, PA; Lexington, MA; and now MVR!
 He works as a software engineer at The MITRE Corporation in Bedford, MA.
 Outside of work and handbells (is that even possible?!), he enjoys photography, biking, spending time with friends, and is a licensed amateur radio operator.

 LYNN MASSON comes from a musical family and has played piano and other instruments and sung in many groups her whole life.
 She played bells as a teen but didn’t restart until joining her church group in 2005.
 She also rang with Back Bay Carillon in Boston and Copious Notes in Wellesley.
 Now her favorite instrument is handbells and she is excited to be a part of MVR and enjoy the extra challenge of a premier community group.
 Lynn is retired from a career in community organization and finance, but keeps active in her church leadership and town government, as well as a book group and sewing projects, along with bell groups, including Sounds of the Spirit at Congregational Church of Littleton and Lincoln Ringers.
-She had two grown children and five grandchildren and lives with her husband and Lucie, their 1-year-old Shih Tzu.
+She has two grown children and five grandchildren and lives with her husband and Lucie, their Shih Tzu.

 B.J.
 STRATTON has been ringing handbells since he was nine.
 A licensed high school math teacher and graduate from Western New England College, he currently works for Gex, Incorporated, a company that develops online content for textbook publishers that allows students to do their classwork or their homework or even take entire tests at the computer instead of on paper.
 He is a fan of most major sports and often spent Sunday afternoons updating Diane Burke on the score of the Patriots game before he joined MVR himself.
-When he is doing nothing else productive, he spends his time playing video games or chatting on the internet with people across the planet.
+When he is doing nothing else productive, he spends his time playing video games or chatting on the Internet with people across the planet.